 Diving the SS Thistlegorm, the Red Sea’s greatest shipwreck.

-The SS Thistlegorm, a British freigher belonging to the shipping company Albyn Lyne Ltd, was one of a group of vessels whose names began with the pefix “thistle” the national flower of Scotland and the shipping company’s logo.
+The SS Thistlegorm is often heralded as the most popular wreck in the world.
+It was a British freigher belonging to the shipping company Albyn Lyne Ltd. It was one of a group of vessels whose names began with the prefix “thistle” the national flower of Scotland.
 Launched on 9 April 1940 at the shipyard of Thompson & Sons Ltd in Sunderland, the Thistlegorm was a freighter assigned to transport supplies and war material to the British armed forces at the beginning of World War II.

-The Thistlegorm took part in the secret mission code-named Operation Crusader, intended to deliver supplies to the 200,000-strong British 8th Army stationed in Egypt and Cyrenaica (Eastern Libya) under the command of Field Marshal Bernard Montgomery.
-In May 1941, the Thistlegorm, with a crew of 39 men, left the port of Glasgow in Scotland and headed toward Alexandria.
-This was to be her last voyage.
+The Thistlegorm took part in the secret mission code-named Operation Crusader.
+It was intended to deliver supplies to the 200,000-strong British 8th Army stationed in Egypt and Cyrenaica under the command of Field Marshal Bernard Montgomery.
+In May 1941, the Thistlegorm, with a crew of 39 men, left the port of Glasgow and headed toward Alexandria.
 The ship was carrying ammuntions of different kind, antitank mines; Lee Enfield MK III rifles; some one hundred motorcycles; trucks; transport trailers; portable field generators; spare parts for airplanes, and land vehicles; medicines; tires; and rubber boots.